 Peripheral neuropathy is a common condition that can make daily tasks more challenging.
 This condition often appears due to another condition, such as diabetes.
 Former military service members who are living with peripheral neuropathy may be eligible for VA disability benefits.
-While the VA does not have an exact diagnostic code for peripheral neuropathy, they do rate the condition based on the nerves affected by your specific neuropathy.
-Below we detail what peripheral neuropathy is, its relation to Agent Orange, Diabetes, and how the VA rates peripheral neuropathy.
+In this post, we’re going over the VA rating for peripheral neuropathy.

 What Is Peripheral Neuropathy?